Byndyusoft/Byndyusoft.Data.Relational.QueryBuilder/README.md

 }
 ```

-Example queries to retrieve a company by ID and by name:
+Example queries to retrieve a Company by ID and by name:

 ```csharp
 public class CompanyRepository : DbSessionConsumer